44 Tips & Things To Know Before Visiting Turkey

 35. Don’t Use A Tab

 If you’re staying in a resort or hotel, you might be asked if you want a tab.
-In that case, you’ll run up a bill and pay when you leave.
+If you do, you’ll run up a bill and pay it when you leave.
 Please don’t do it.

 While most places are honest, some aren’t, and you’ll find extra drinks on your bill that you never had.
 Of course, when you’ve been there a week or sometimes even more, it’s hard to remember if you did indeed consume those drinks or not, and you’ll struggle to argue about it.